ysaikai/ysaikai.github.io/_pages/research.md

 permalink: /research/
 ---

 The central thesis that drives my research is “agriculture as socio-ecological complex systems.”
-To help address challenging problems such as economically & environmentally sustainable agricultue, I train myself as a computational modeler in economics, machine learning and mathematics in general.
+To help address challenging problems such as food security and economically & environmentally sustainable agricultue, I train myself as a computational modeler in economics, machine learning and mathematics in general.
 Recently, I focus on leveraging the emerging data streams in precision agriculture for optimizing site-specific management.

 ## Advisors
 I have been very fortunate to receive supportive and constructive advice from two distinct academics at UW-Madison: